bnbinder/skylanders-frc/README.md

 (im using the deprecated wpi SerialPort because the new one conflicts with Canivore devices :( so the fellas in the fine frc discord told me to use the deprecated one and it worked so ¯\_(ツ)_/¯ )

 credit: <br>
-https://www.youtube.com/watch?v=MdZKJBnQZsU&ab_channel=ProgrammingKnowledge - how to set up the arduino code https://www.youtube.com/watch?v=RMHCSwLIyqg&ab_channel=BradBickford - how to connect the arduino to the roborio https://www.amazon.com/HiLetgo-RFID-Kit-Arduino-Raspberry/dp/B01CSTW0IA/ - rfid tag on amazon
+https://www.youtube.com/watch?v=MdZKJBnQZsU&ab_channel=ProgrammingKnowledge - how to set up the arduino code <br>
+https://www.youtube.com/watch?v=RMHCSwLIyqg&ab_channel=BradBickford - how to connect the arduino to the roborio <br>
+https://www.amazon.com/HiLetgo-RFID-Kit-Arduino-Raspberry/dp/B01CSTW0IA/ - rfid tag on amazon